Agoric/ERTP/README.md

 This may seem strange, but ERTP is built on top of [an infrastructure](https://github.com/Agoric/SwingSet) in which everything is an object.
-In this example, we have a reference to the object `alice`, and can call her `receivePayment` method to send her a payment.
+In this example, we have a reference to the object `alice`, and can call her `receivePayment` to ask her to receive this payment.
 Alice's methods are entirely up to her, and are not part of ERTP.

 ## Security Properties